Events & Activities

 - The Distinguished Speaker Series (DSS) is a joint effort by the Chicago Booth student body and the administration to bring high-profile business, government, and community leaders to campus.

 - The Becker Brown Bag Series provides an informal setting, where students hear about cutting edge research and engage prominent economists in discussion.
 The talks show the practical use of economics for answering real-world questions, pertinent to businesses and policy makers.

 - The Myron Scholes Global Markets Forum brings business leaders, policy makers, and distinguished academics together talk about international business, financial markets, and the role of policies and institutions.

 - Student Treks allow you to investigate working in another part of the country, or world, and to make networking connections.
 Visits have included trips to New York, Los Angeles, Tokyo, Bangalore, London, Hong Kong, and Buenos Aires.

-- Latin America Business Conference is just one of several student-run events on topics where you can hear leaders from companies discuss the challenges they face and learn where opportunities exist.
+- The Emerging Markets Summit each spring is just one of several student-run conferences on topics where you can hear leaders from companies discuss the challenges they face and learn where opportunities exist.
 Many speakers are alumni, so you can also make valuable contacts.